Daniel-B-Tufvesson/speech-act-classifier/README.md

 # Performance and Evaluation
 The classifiers were evaluated on the `data/test-set-upsampled.conllu.bz2` data set.
 The evaluation can be replicated in [`evaluate_classifiers.ipynb`](notebooks/evaluate_classifiers.ipynb).

-Table 1 shows that the embedding-based classifiers overall performs better than the rule-based classifier.
+Table 1 shows that the embedding-based classifier overall performs better than the rule-based classifier.
 Table 2 shows that this is also the case for most of the class-specific measures.
 While the embedding-based classifier is better, this difference is only slight.

 <br>